wedaa/LongTail-Log-Analysis/README.md

 Edit LongTail.sh for the locations of your /var/log/messages and /var/log/httpd/access_log files.

+Please note that LongTail requires a HUGE temporary directory.
+There is a variable in LongTail_analyze_attacks.pl and LongTail.sh called $TMP_DIRECTORY which you should point to someplace with lots of disk space.
+LongTail breaks at 10 million records with a /tmp of less than a gigabyte of disk space.

 Edit LongTail.sh for the location of your
 /honey directory (or whatever you call the directory you want your reports to go to.